-24 OVERSEAS INTERESTS
+27 OVERSEAS INTERESTS

-Did you have an overseas branch or a direct or indirect interest in a foreign trust, foreign company, controlled foreign entity or transferor trust?
+Did you have overseas branch operations or a direct or indirect interest in a foreign trust, foreign company, controlled foreign entity or transferor trust?

-Print X in the appropriate box at Z item 24.
+Print X in the appropriate box at Z item 27.

-You must answer yes if the company received a dividend or other amount that is treated as non-assessable non-exempt income under section 23AH, 23AI, 23AJ, 23AK or 99B(2A) of the ITAA 1936.
+You must answer yes if the company derived a dividend or other amount that is treated as non-assessable non-exempt income under section 23AH, 23AI, 23AJ, 23AK or 99B(2A) of the ITAA 1936.

-If the answer is yes, complete either:
+If the answer is yes, complete the International dealings schedule 2012.